Tap to close

 Canada led the Commonwealth in recognizing unjust enrichment as an independent principle.
 The Supreme Court of Canada first acknowledged the principle in Deglman v.
 Brunet Estate, and then formulated it as a three-part cause of action in Pettkus v.
 Becker.
 The law changed again fundamentally in 2004 when Garland v.
 Consumers' Gas Co. replaced the common law's traditional "unjust factors" model with a civilian-inspired test of "absence of juristic reason."
 Most recently, Atlantic Lottery Corp. v.
 Babstock authoritatively separated unjust enrichment from disgorgement of wrongful gains, eliminating decades of terminological confusion.

-The Three-Part Test
+The Three-Part Test.

 Every claim for unjust enrichment in Canada must satisfy three elements, regardless of the context in which it arises.
 Whether the dispute involves a failed contract, a domestic relationship, a commercial fraud, or a mistaken payment, the analytical framework is the same.
 As Cromwell J. confirmed in Kerr v.
 Baranow, the "underlying legal principles of the law of unjust enrichment remain constant across subject areas."

+1. Enrichment.
 The defendant received a tangible, monetarily expressible benefit from or through the plaintiff.

 If all three elements are established, a prima facie right to restitution arises.
 The defendant may then rely on defences to reduce or extinguish liability.
-The measure of restitution is capped by the lesser of the defendant's enrichment and the plaintiff's deprivation — restitution restores the status quo ante; it does not create a windfall for either party.
+The measure of restitution is capped by the lesser of the defendant's enrichment and the plaintiff's deprivation.
+Restitution restores the status quo ante.
+It does not create a windfall for either party.

-This unified framework subsumes all the traditional historical heads of recovery — money had and received, quantum meruit, quantum valebant, money paid.
+This unified framework subsumes all the traditional historical heads of recovery: money had and received, quantum meruit, quantum valebant, money paid.
 Those historical categories remain useful as illustrations of how the principle applies in particular factual contexts, but they no longer operate as independent causes of action alongside unjust enrichment.
 As McLachlin J. stated in Peel (Regional Municipality) v.
-Canada, the modern cause of action has "grown out of the traditional categories of recovery" and is "informed by them," but it is also "capable of going beyond them."
+Canada, the modern cause of action has "grown out of the traditional categories of recovery" and is "informed by them," but is also "capable of going beyond them."

-Element One: Enrichment
+Element One: Enrichment.

-The first element requires proof that the defendant received a "tangible benefit" — something with monetary value.
+The first element requires proof that the defendant received a "tangible benefit," something with monetary value.
 The law applies a straightforward economic approach: money, land, goods, and services all qualify.
 The purpose of requiring proof of an objective benefit is twofold.
 First, there must be something capable of monetary quantification in order to calculate the restitutionary award.
 Second, because unjust enrichment involves true strict liability, the defendant's enrichment places a ceiling on liability.
 Restitution cannot hurt the defendant relative to the status quo ante.

-Subjective Devaluation: The Defendant's Right of Autonomy
+Subjective Devaluation: The Right of Autonomy

 The receipt of an objective benefit does not automatically establish an enrichment for restitutionary purposes.
-The defendant enjoys what Peter Birks termed a right of "subjective devaluation" — the right to assert that liability would intolerably override personal autonomy.
-The doctrine operates not by allowing the defendant to say that the benefit holds no value at all, but rather by allowing the defendant to say that the benefit was not a spending priority — that the choice to receive it was not freely made.
+The defendant enjoys what Peter Birks termed a right of "subjective devaluation," the right to assert that liability would intolerably override personal autonomy.
+The doctrine operates not by allowing the defendant to say that the benefit holds no value at all, but rather by allowing the defendant to say that the benefit was not a spending priority, that the choice to receive it was not freely made.

-This principle is captured in Baron Pollock's classic observation: "One cleans another's shoes; what can that other do but put them on?"
 The recipient's inability to return services does not automatically mean the law should compel payment for them.
 The doctrine of subjective devaluation operates to protect defendants who never exercised a genuine choice to bear financial responsibility for the benefit conferred.

 The plaintiff must overcome the defendant's right of subjective devaluation in one of two ways: by demonstrating either that the defendant exercised a choice to bear financial responsibility, or that the defendant received an incontrovertible benefit.

 Request.
 A request typically reveals both a desire to receive and a willingness to pay.
-Where the defendant asked for the benefit, there is no valid argument from autonomy — a choice was made.
+Where the defendant asked for the benefit, there is no valid argument from autonomy.
+A choice was made.
 Courts must be careful, however, where requests are made in the expectation that no payment would be required (as sometimes occurs between family members or in quasi-gratuitous commercial arrangements).
 In such cases, the request does not displace subjective devaluation.

-Retention of a Readily Returnable Benefit.
+Retention of a readily returnable benefit.
 A defendant who retains goods that could easily be returned to the plaintiff has exercised a choice.
 This principle, recognized in Sumpter v.
 Hedges and more recently articulated in Cressman v.
 Coys of Kensington, holds that an enrichment is established where the defendant chooses to keep a benefit that is "readily returnable without substantial difficulty or detriment."

 Incontrovertible Benefits